-Scars can clearly wreak havoc and pull tissue from underneath causing pain, burning, itching, or some other unpleasant sensation.
-This pulling can span a much greater distance than is realized, so pain may actually be thought to come from a totally different place.
+Scars can wreak havoc and pull tissue from underneath causing pain, burning, itching, or some other unpleasant sensations.
+At its worst, scars can even trap the intestines and cause a small bowel obstruction.

 First, there is an injection of a holistic solution right into the scar.
 Then, the scar is either surrounded by acupuncture needles or cupping is done to the scar and to the surrounding area.

-We have done as little as three treatments to soften or “deactivate” an old appendectomy scar to ten treatments to flatten and resolve the intense redness and thickness of a thyroidectomy scar to fifteen treatments to flatten and resolve all pain associated with a very thick, stubborn ankle scar from a melanoma surgery that involved a graft which had gotten infected.
+We have done as little as three treatments to soften or “deactivate” an old appendectomy scar to as many as fifteen treatments to flatten and resolve all pain associated with a very thick, stubborn ankle scar from a melanoma surgery that involved a graft which had gotten infected.